 Living the Canal Grande

-Today, the Canal Grande is one of the busiest Canals of Venice, frequented in the morning by the boats of workers bringing fruits, vegetables and fishes to the Mercato di Rialto, or delivering merchandises everywhere in Venice.
-During the entire day the Grand Canal is also buzzing with public transportations, such as the water buses ‘vaporetti’ and the traghetthi gondola transporting both venetian getting around and countless curious tourists.
+Today, the Canal Grande is one of the busiest Canals of Venice, frequented in the morning by the boats of workers bringing fruits, vegetables, and fishes to the Mercato di Rialto, or delivering merchandisers everywhere in Venice.
+During the entire day the Grand Canal is also buzzing with public transportations, such as the water buses, “vaporetti”, and the traghetto gondolas transporting both Venetians getting around as well as countless curious tourists.

 Indeed there are only 4 bridges crossing the Grand Canal, each built in different eras.
 The most recent one, inaugurated in 2008, is the “Ponte della Costituzione” (the Constitution Bridge), known also as the “Calatrava Bridge” (from the name of the Spanish Architect who drew the project).
 It links the Train Station Area with Piazzale Roma.
 Right after it, there is the “Ponte degli Scalzi (“Barefoot Bridge”) just in front of the Train Station.
 Proceeding towards Saint Mark’s Square we find the Rialto Bridge, certainly the most important and famous one, once made of wood.
 It used to be a drawbridge that allowed the crossing of the canal to sailing ships, when Rialto was the ancient port of the city.
 The last bridge we meet is the Accademia Bridge, still a temporary structure made out of wood.
 It is a very important link between Dorsoduro and Saint Mark’s district.

 The Grand Canal is, finally, also the place of local celebrations such as the regata storica but also several ‘regate’ races all through the year.